 \subsection{On a Deep Dive into Website Categories}

 The effects of both the dimensions (i.e. access technology and website complexity) on web performance and its scaling with respect to the underlying protocols is studied here in terms of absolute PLT values.
-As observed from previous measurements, the HTML page (\textit{example page}) shows unexpected PLT distributions, hence are excluded from further discussion.
+Owing to the simplicity of the HTML page (\textit{example page}), the observed PLT distributions in the previous section are justified, hence further discussion about it is omitted.
 For the remaining two categories of websites, the optimal scenarios for fixed broadband (fiber) and cellular connectivity (4G with good reception) are analyzed.

 \textbf{HTML Page with Javascript:} The \textit{Wikipedia page} consists of an index HTML document (18,252 bytes), two \textit{png} logos (15,857 and 2,039 Bytes), an \textit{svg} sprite (17,229 Bytes) and a Javascript resource (614 Bytes, no compression).
 These byte values are not an exact match with the original \href{https://www.wikipedia.org/}{Wikipedia Page}.